Contribution

 Mechanical forces operating in a beating heart have been proposed to blunt the proliferative potential of cardiomyocytes.
 We hypothesized that the same forces inhibit cancer cell proliferation in the heart.
 Consistently, our preliminary data indicate that cancer cells grow massively in mechanically unloaded hearts.

 In this experiment, cancer cells and primary health fibroblasts will be mechanically stimulated using a custom device able to stretch cells in 3D, to mimic a beating heart, at multiple pressures and frequencies, followed by quantification of cancer cell apoptosis and proliferation.
-We would like to generate a model to infer the best combination of pressure and frquency to use in order to reduce proliferation and induce apoptosis in cancer cells, while minimally affecting the beahvior of healthy cells.
+We would like to generate a model to infer the best combination of pressure and frequency to use in order to reduce proliferation and induce apoptosis in cancer cells, while minimally affecting the behavior of healthy cells.

 Hands-on 4